systemsecologygroup/EasterIslandABM/README.md

 - calc_penalty : calculate the penalty(ies) for cell(s) triangle_inds on the island based on weights on the specific evaluation criteria, alphas,and the current tree preference
 - move : relocate the settlement according to stochastic process according to the total penalties of cells, within_inds
 - occupy_gardens : occupy more gardens (preferably, well suited and with fewest trees needed to be cleared) in radius r_F until requirement f_req fulfilled or no further unoccupied gardens available in r_F.
-- harvest_trees : cut trees in radius r_T until requirement fulfilled or no further trees available.
+- harvest_trees : cut trees in radius r_t until requirement fulfilled or no further trees available in radius r_t.
 - update : update procedure of harvesting, population adaptation and potential moving for the agent in each time step

 ## Environment
 Discretised representation of the map of Easter Island.

+![F_P]{../master/readme_pics/F_P-eps-converted-to.pdf}
+![Trees]{../master/readme_pics/Trees-eps-converted-to.pdf}

 #### Idea:
 Obtain an elevation map of a rectangular extract of Easter Island.
-Each pixel represents the elevation at the particular point
+Each pixel represents the elevation at the particular point.
-Here, we obtain this from Google Earth Engine
+Here, we obtain this from Google Earth Engine.
 Define a grid of points within the map.
 Define triangular cells in this grid.
-Each cell is the microscopic unit of the discretised representation.
+Each cell is a microscopic unit of the discretised representation.
 A cell has the following constant properties:
 - elevation
 - slope